MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 • Failure: INVALID_HANDLE

-For this reason, EAs usually check for errors like this.
+For that reason, EAs usually check for errors as shown below.

 int bandsHandle = iBands(_Symbol, PERIOD_CURRENT, 20, 0, 2.0, PRICE_CLOSE);